North Carolina Green Party: Local elections

 In June 2018, NCGP nominated Keenen Altic to run in the Forsyth County Commissioner At-Large race and he accepted choosing to run as a Green.
 'Speaking of his first time running in politics and the first time the Green Party has run in Forsyth County, Altic said, “Having 4,500 or more votes demonstrates that there is a certain viability to our message.
 We have at least 4,500 or more potential socialists ready to organize.”'
 At 4,756 votes he received 3.5% of the vote in a three-way race.
 Altic's campaign distributed about 5,000 leaflets and candidate cards.

 Current issues

 On August 18, 2017, the Party voiced support for removing Confederate monuments and statues of Robert E. Lee., in response to a recent Ku Klux Klan rally and counter protest in Durham resulting in a General Lee statue being torn down by vandals.

 On August 23, 2018, the NC Green Party endorsed the 2018 National Prison Strike.

+On June 30, 2022, the North Carolina State Board of Elections rejected certifying the North Carolina Green Party on a 3–2 vote among partisan lines.
+The party had enough verified signatures to be certified as a political party in North Carolina.
+The party had collected over 22,000 signatures, with just less than 16,000 signatures being verified.
+This is more than the 13,865 signatures needed to be on the ballot.
+However, several county boards of elections claimed they found apparent fraud and irregularities while examining the petitions.
+This resulted in the State Board launching an investigation against the North Carolina Green Party.
+The Board claimed to have discovered various irregularities in the investigation such as voters signing more than one petition, voters claiming to have never signed the petitions, and similar handwriting among signatures.
+The North Carolina Green Party had hired contractors from Michigan that were under investigation for invalid petitions in that state.
+This led to five of the ten gubernatorial candidates being removed from the ballot in Michigan.
+The investigation led to the State Board of Elections refusing to certify the party.